Ms Annie Hawkins

 While most adolescent girls will experience some symptoms of PMS, for some, these symptoms may be serious enough to have an impact on daily life.
 PMDD is a much more severe form of PMS with symptoms that last longer and significantly impact a person's ability to carry out their usual activities.

-At Welbeck, our consultants currently diagnose and treat PMS and PMDD in children and adolescents aged 12 to 19.
+At Welbeck, our consultants currently diagnose and treat PMS and PMDD in children and young people aged 12 to 18.

 Premenstrual syndrome (PMS) is the term given to the group of physical and emotional symptoms that may be experienced in the days before a period starts.